 If you're on JetBrains or want to spend $10/month: GitHub Copilot is the right answer.
 It's well-supported, reliable, and works across more editors than anything else.

-If you're on a tight budget or just getting started: Codeium gives you real unlimited completions for free.
+If you're on a tight budget or just getting started: Windsurf gives you unlimited autocomplete completions for free.
 It's a meaningful step up from writing code without AI assistance, costs nothing, and you can always upgrade later.

-If you work heavily with AWS: Try CodeWhisperer.
-It's free and the AWS-specific quality is genuinely better.
+If you work heavily with AWS: Try Amazon Q Developer.
+The free individual tier costs nothing and the AWS-specific suggestion quality is genuinely better than general-purpose tools.

 If your organization has strict privacy requirements: Tabnine with local models is the only tool that offers real code privacy guarantees without enterprise-level negotiation.